sfakiana/NIS-ENISA-Summer-School-2019/README.md

 # NIS-ENISA-Summer-School-2019
-Repository to store the resources used in the presentation:
+Repository to store the resources used in the presentation on Intelligence Requirements:

-Intelligence Requirements 101 Presentation:
 <ol>
   <li><a href="https://en.wikipedia.org/wiki/Don_Quixote" target="_blank" rel="noopener">CMiguel de Cervantes - Don Quixote</a></li>
 	<li><a href="https://en.wikipedia.org/wiki/The_Cuckoo%27s_Egg" target="_blank" rel="noopener">Cliff Stoll - The Cuckoo'e Egg</a></li>